 Upper Tier Waste Carriers – For all who transport waste which they don’t produce i.e. not their own.
 This applies to all who are not exempt or in lower tier.

-The cost is £154 and is valid for three years.
+The cost is £244 for a new registration and valid for three years.
+Renewal is £164.

 Links to the Environment Agency

 For more information on waste carrier licences

 You will also find definitions of waste carriers, brokers and dealers here.

 In Scotland, you do not need a licence to be a carrier, instead, you must notify SEPA at least three working days in advance and the waste must be moved within one month of the given expected date.

 If you carry your own waste (excluding construction and demolition waste) you need to complete a simple registration form and send it to SEPA.
 There is no charge for this registration which is intended to implement the Waste Framework Directive provisions and is required by The Waste Management Licensing (Scotland) Regulations 2011.